WenbinHou/CCF-BDCI-2019-Database/README.md

 - If not (like in **Step 2**), we will try to create index, flush index to disk, drop page cache for index files, and reload all 3 text files to page cache.
 This should be relatively slow and takes 1~2 minutes. **This is to prepare for the next time that we create index (in Step 4)**

 **So please DO NOT skip Step 3.
-Otherwise you will get poor performance because index files are flushed to disk and their page caches are dropped.**
+Otherwise you will get poor performance because index files (in Step 2) are flushed to disk and their page caches are dropped.**